Identification of addictions and getting help

-When a child or a loved one starts acting strangely, then your suspicions are usually aroused.
+When a child or a loved one starts acting strangely, your suspicions are usually aroused.
 The last thing to cross your mind is that addiction might be the cause.
 The affected person may be struggling for a way out and find themselves at an impasse.
-It’s a difficult situation, and one that you couldn’t possibly prepare for.
+It’s a difficult situation, and one that can catch loved ones completely off guard.

 Identifying drug addiction is the first step to recovery

-Femida Detective Agency offers services for addiction detection, with full confidentiality.
+Femida offers services for addiction detection, with full confidentiality.
 The sooner relatives learn about the addiction in question, the higher the likelihood of rehabilitation and the return to a full life.

 These are the addiction signs to look out for if you’re concerned: